Graylog2/documentation/pages/archiving/usage.rst

 Index Retention
 ---------------

-The archive plugin ships with an index retention strategy that can be used to automatically create archives before closing or deleting Elasticsearch indices.
+Graylog Archive ships with an index retention strategy that can be used to automatically create archives before closing or deleting Elasticsearch indices.